Huperzine-A boosts cognition

 Huperzine-A (Hup-A) is a water-soluble alkaloid nootropic derived from Chinese Club Moss (Huperzia serrata).
 This plant is native to southeast Asia.
 And has been used in traditional medicine for millennia to treat skin conditions, muscle problems and to boost blood circulation.

-Huperzine-A is a reversible acetylcholinesterase (AChE) inhibitor.
+Huperzine-A is a reversible natural acetylcholinesterase inhibitor (AChE).
 Which means it prevents the breakdown down of acetylcholine (ACh).
 Boosting short-term memory and long-term brain health.
+But will stop its action on acetylcholine as soon as you stop using it.

 Huperzine-A also seems to be a NMDA receptor antagonist.
 Which is beneficial in that it prevents an excess of glutamate from damaging brain cells.